Terms and Conditions

 (b) Seller will (i) properly house, maintain, and safely store Buyer Property on Seller’s premises and, at its own expense, keep Buyer Property in good working condition and replace when necessary; (ii) not use, or permit others to use, Buyer Property for any purpose other than for performance under this Contract; (iii) prominently mark Buyer Property as property of Buyer; (iv) refrain from commingling Buyer Property with the property of Seller or with that of a third party; (v) adequately insure Buyer Property against loss or damage, including but not limited to maintaining full fire and extended coverage insurance for replacement value and naming Buyer as an additional insured and loss payee, as applicable; (vi) take reasonable steps to ensure that Buyer Property does not become subject to any liens or other claims; (vii) not move Buyer Property to another location whether owned by Seller or a third party, without the prior written consent of Buyer, and (viii) upon request by Buyer, provide a written inventory of all Buyer Property.

-17. Compliance with Laws.
+17. Compliance with Laws; Code of Conduct.
 During the Term, Seller represents and warrant it is in compliance with, it will perform all of its obligations under this Contract in accordance with, and the Goods and any related packaging conform fully to, any applicable statute, law, ordinance, regulation, rule, code, order, constitution, treaty, common law, judgment, decree, other requirement or rule of law of any federal, state or local government or political subdivision thereof, or any agency or instrumentality of such government or political subdivision, or any arbitrator, court or tribunal of competent jurisdiction including, without limitation, the requirements of (as applicable) the FDA, the U.S. Department of Agriculture, the U.S. Environmental Protection Agency, the U.S. Consumer Products Safety Commission, the U.S. Federal Trade Commission, the U.S. Customs and Border Protection, the U.S. Treasury, and the U.S. Department of Labor regulations and any other law or requirement relating to data protection and privacy, wages, hours and conditions of employment, disclosure, subcontractor selection, discrimination, and occupational health/safety (collectively, “Laws”).
 Seller further represents and warrants that neither it nor any of its subcontractors will utilize child, slave, prisoner or any other form of forced or involuntary labor, or engage in abusive employment or corrupt business practices, in the supply of the Goods under this Contract.
 In addition, Seller will always be in compliance with, and agrees the Goods have been manufactured in accordance with, the U.S. Fair Labor Standard Act (including, without limitation, Sections 6, 7 and 12 of the U.S. Fair Labor Standards Act).
+Without limiting the foregoing, Seller agrees to comply with Buyer’s Code of Conduct, a copy of which can be accessed at https://www.eatbanza.com/pages/code-of-conduct.
 Upon Buyer’s request, and without limiting Seller’s obligations hereunder, Seller will provide Buyer with: (i) written certification of Seller’s compliance with the foregoing; (ii) written certification of the origin of any ingredients or materials in the Goods; and (iii) any additional information regarding the Goods requested by Buyer such that Buyer may comply in a timely manner with its obligations under applicable Law.

 18. Compliance with U.S. Export Control Laws and Regulations.
 Seller agrees to comply with all applicable U.S. export control Laws including the requirement for obtaining any export license or agreement, if applicable (collectively, “Export Controls”).
 Without in any way limiting the foregoing, Seller agrees that it will not transfer any Export Controlled item, data, or services, to include transfer to foreign persons employed by or associated with, or under contract to Seller or Seller’s lower-tier suppliers, without authority of an export license, agreement or applicable exemption or exception.
 Seller shall provide prompt written notification to Buyer in the event of any violation or potential violation of the Export Controls, or the initiation or existence of a government investigation that could affect Buyer or Seller’s performance under this Contract.